dotnet/standard/docs/governance/README.md

     represent the interests of the .NET community at large, which also includes pure consumers of the .NET Standard.

-The chairman of the review board is [@migueldeicaza](https://github.com/migueldeicaza).
+The chair of the review board is [@migueldeicaza](https://github.com/migueldeicaza).
 For the most part, we strive to make decisions based on consensus, but as it is with every group of engineers, consensus can be impossible to achieve at times so we need to have an ultimate tie breaker.
 And Miguel has a lot of expertise